--I plan out my outfits based on the number of days we will be gone and activities we will be doing.
-I lay out my outfit, shoes, accessories, and anything else I might need for a certain outfit (such as a certain bra for a dress or a clip for a cami under a racerback tank).
+- I plan out my outfits based on the number of days we will be gone and the activities we will be doing.
+I lay out my outfit, shoes, accessories, and anything else I might need for a certain outfit.

--I mostly use these for winter trips when I have a lot of bulky clothing items, but space saving or vacuum bags are AMAZING!
-(Here are some similar space saver bags)
+- If I have a lot of bulky clothing items, I will use space saving or vacuum bags for those items…they are AMAZING!

--I’m always cold so I throw in a lightweight sweater in my carry on (usually a tote or backpack) for airports and planes, even on our last trip to Jamaica.
-(Here is one I LOVE)
+- I’m always cold so I throw in a lightweight sweater in my carry on (usually a large tote or backpack) for airports and planes.

--Airports can charge a lot of money for food and drinks.
-Obviously you can’t take liquids through security, but you can prepare ahead of time with snacks.
-I stash them in my carry on.
-Things like nuts, crackers, freeze dried fruit, protein bars, etc. This is a good idea for road trips too.
+- Airports can charge steep prices for food and drinks.
+Obviously, you can’t take liquids through security, but you can prepare ahead of time with your own snacks.
+I always stash some in my carry on.
+Things like nuts, crackers, freeze-dried fruit, protein bars, etc. Great idea for road trips too!

--I try to pack travel-sized toiletries if possible.
-This is one reason I love my Birchbox subscription!
+- I try to pack travel-sized toiletries if possible.
 It saves a lot of space and makes packing easier.
 Ulta has a great selection of items (usually by the checkout), as well as Target.
 I’m able to leave most of these items packed and ready to easily grab to pack.
 I use the eBags Classic Large Pack-It-All Flat Toiletry Kit.
 It holds a ton of items, packs flat, and has a hook you can hang it with while traveling.